Expert Patent Attorney Explains Why Filing a Provisional Patent Application Is Almost Always a Bad Idea

 One of the main reasons inventors are advised to file a provisional patent application is to save money.
 Sometimes they are even given the disastrous advice to write the provisional themselves to avoid paying a lawyer.
 And yes, in a very short-sighted way, filing a provisional patent application is a cheaper path to reach the goal of “Patent Pending.”

-But if you want to use the term “Patent Pending” for more than just one year, and actually get an issued patent on your invention, then filing a provisional application is actually MORE expensive.
+But if you want to use the term “Patent Pending” for more than just one year, and actually get an issued patent on your invention, then filing a provisional patent application is actually MORE expensive.

-If you paid money to file the provisional patent application, you still have to pay for the preparation and filing of a full non-provisional patent application.
-What you paid for the provisional application is just EXTRA money that you wasted.
+If you paid money to file the provisional patent application, you still have to pay for the preparation and filing of a full patent application.
+What you paid for the provisional is just EXTRA money that you wasted.

-Even if you hire a good patent attorney to write both your provisional and non-provisional patent applications, the work is less efficient when done in two steps separated by months of time.
+Even if you hire a good patent attorney to write both your provisional and full patent applications, the work is less efficient when done in two steps separated by months of time.
 Thus, it still won’t save time or money to first prepare and file a provisional patent application.

 Do you want to protect your foreign patent rights?
 Once you file a provisional patent application, you have one year to file your PCT application to extend your opportunity to apply for foreign rights beyond one year.
-This is the same one year you have to file your full non-provisional patent application.
-This means that at the end of that one year, you have to come up with the money for BOTH the PCT application AND the non-provisional patent application at the same time.
+This is the same one year you have to file your full patent application.
+This means that at the end of that one year, you have to come up with the money for BOTH the PCT application AND the full patent application at the same time.
 For many inventors, they simply don’t have the money for both, forcing them to lose the opportunity to apply for valuable foreign patent rights.

 If instead you initially file a full patent application rather than a provisional, then you can first pay for your full patent application, and then a year later, you can afford to pay for your PCT application to extend your opportunity to apply for your foreign patent rights.
 Separating the two expenses by about a year makes it more financially feasible to protect BOTH your US rights and your foreign rights.